lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/plugin-module.md

 The module must include two special methods - one to help the game find the plugin files, and another to tell it the plugin's command shortcuts.

-## Try It

-Create a file `traits.rb` in the `aresmush/plugins/traits` folder with the following code:
+The create plugin script creates a file named `aresmush/plugins/cortex/cortex.rb`.
+It will have a module like the following with a few methods inside it, including these:

     module AresMUSH
-      module Traits
+      module Cortex
         def self.plugin_dir
           File.dirname(__FILE__)
         end

        def self.shortcuts
-          Global.read_config("traits", "shortcuts")
+          Global.read_config("cortex", "shortcuts")
         end
       end
     end

-We'll add more code to this module later, but this will do for now.
+We'll add more code to this module later.
+For now it's enough just to know it exists.